Performing Arts Grant Program

 The City of Culver City is dedicated to achieving cultural equity and inclusion through the Performing Arts Grant Program.
 Cultural equity and inclusion embodies the values, policies, and practices that ensure that all people—including but not limited to those who have been historically underrepresented based on race/ethnicity, age, disability, sexual orientation, gender, gender identity, socioeconomic status, geography, citizenship status, or religion—are represented in the development of arts policy; the support of artists; the nurturing of accessible, thriving venues for expression; and the fair distribution of programmatic, financial, and informational resources.

-2023 Award Amount and Matching Funds
+Award Amounts and Matching Funds

-To be eligible for consideration, organizations and projects must meet all of the following criteria:
+To be eligible for consideration, organizations and projects must meet all of the following criteria.

 • The primary mission of the organization must include performances in one or more of the following disciplines: dance, music, theatre.